Chassis/Chassis/docs/guides.rst

 #.
 Run ``wp db import <filename.sql>``
 #.
 Run ``wp search-replace '//www.yoursite.com/wp-content' '//vagrant.local/content'``
 #.
 Run ``wp cache flush``
 #.
-Download your the contents of your ``wp-content`` folder on production to your local content folder.
-#.
 Start developing.

 Alternatively you can use the `SequelPro`_ or `phpMyAdmin`_ extensions to handle importing and exporting of your databases.